Registration is currently CLOSED.

 Will there be any shooting?
 Should I bring my camera?

-No. This is a business-only workshop.
+Generally, I prefer not to shoot and to focus on business topics only.
 I will briefly discuss my workflow and post-processing, as well as some tips for interacting with clients during the portrait session and wedding, but there will be no models and no need for a camera.
-However, I will be happy to answer shooting-related questions or show some posing examples, if requested.
+However, I will be happy to answer shooting-related questions or show some posing examples, if requested, and if your heart is set on it, we can also set up a small mini-shoot at the end of the session.